 Laurence’s music has been programmed throughout Europe, including at Festival Présences (Paris), Alteoper Frankfurt, November Music Festival (Den Bosch), and The Georg Solti Hall (Budapest).
 Laurence's music has been broadcast on BBC Radio 3, BBC Radio 4, Resonance FM, and Deutschlandfunk Kultur.
 His music has also been released on NMC, Resonus Classics, Rubicon Classics and Coviello Contemporary.

-His music has received accolades including an 2024 RPS Award nomination for TOMB!
+His works have received accolades including the 2024 RPS Award for Chamber-Scale Composition for TOMB!
 (2022), and an Ivor Novello Award nomination for Essential Relaxing Classical Hits (2021).
 As a young composer, he won the Royal Philharmonic Society Composition Prize (2017), was runner up in the New Cobbett Prize for Composition (2014) and the International Antonin Dvorak Composition Competition (2013) and was shortlisted for the ICSM World Music Days (2018).
 He has held positions in association with LSO Soundhub (2013-15), Nonclassical (2015-17), and the London Philharmonic Orchestra (2017-18).

 Laurence read Music at Hertford College, Oxford, studying Composition with Martyn Harry and Martin Suckling, and graduating with a 1st in 2011.
 He then studied for an MMus in Composition with Kenneth Hesketh at the Royal College of Music, London, supported by an RVW Trust Scholarship and graduating with Distinction in 2013.
 Laurence then studied for an MA in Opera Making and Writing with Julian Philips at The Guildhall School of Music, generously supported by The Leverhulme Arts Scholarship.
 He graduated with Distinction in 2015, and held the position of Artist Fellow in Composition for the following year.
 While composing freelance from 2016 to 2018, Laurence studied composition privately with Julian Anderson.
 He then studied for a PhD in Composition at Kings College London, supervised by Sir George Benjamin, and supported by a full scholarship from the AHRC London Arts and Humanities Partnership (LAHP) Research Studentship.